 But is there actually a universal formula?
 Are there magical keys that can unlock the problem?
 I believe there are.
 One of these keys is effective communication.

 Effective internal communication promotes employee engagement, helping them to understand and work in line with the overriding goals and strategies, which creates satisfied customers and has a positive impact on the company's financial performance.

 However, successful internal communication requires reflection on our use of feedback.
 Feedback is one of the most important communication tools in our toolbox.
 It can be used to identify strengths and weaknesses, to develop managers and employees and to solve problems.

 without feedback, communication is just information

 How are internal communication and feedback connected?
 Let's start with the definition of communication.
 "Communication is the transfer of thoughts and ideas between people to achieve understanding."
-Meaning that communication is a dialogue for the purpose of achieving understanding.
+Put another way, communication is a dialogue for the purpose of achieving understanding.

-To ensure understanding, there needs to be some sort of reflection of the message.
+To ensure understanding, there needs to be some sort of reflection on the message.
 And this is where feedback comes in.
-Feedback is quite simply a dialogue between people that reflect/show a person sees another person's behavior or performance.
+Feedback is quite simply a dialogue between people that reflects how a person sees another person's behavior or performance.
 Feedback is therefore a fundamental part of achieving effective two-way communication.
 Without feedback, communication is nothing more than information.

 Feedback is necessary for successful internal communication

 Internal communication is often viewed as a message from upper management that is passed down through the company via managers to the staff.
 But it tends to be more about informing than about communicating.